nkosinathis/sample-node-api/.github/pull_request_template.md

 Please reference the issue this PR will close: #_[issue number]_

+## How Has This Been Tested?

+Please describe the tests that you ran to verify your changes.
+Provide instructions so we can reproduce.
+Please also list any relevant details for your test configuration

+- [ ] Unit and Integration tests
+- [ ] Deployed and Tested on Dev

 ## Checklist

 Please make sure you've completed the relevant tasks for this PR, out of the following list: